splanck/vlibc/docs/process.md

 `pthread_create()` spawns a new thread running the `start` routine with the given argument.
 The thread identifier is written to `thread` and can later be passed to `pthread_join()` or `pthread_detach()`.
+The vlibc wrappers simply alias to the host's `pthread_create`, `pthread_join` and `pthread_detach` when available so behaviour matches the system implementation.

 `pthread_join()` waits for a joinable thread to finish and retrieves the value returned by the start routine.
 It should only be called once per thread.